factoria-org/f0js/README.md

 - `contract`: **(required)** the smart contract address
 - `currency`: your fiat currency: **"usd"**, **"jpy"**, **"eur"**, etc. The default is "usd".
 - `key`: your private key string (only in node.js environment).
+- `network`: "rinkby" or "main".
+This is optional but if you want to throw an error if the user is signed into a wrong network, explicitly set this field and catch the error using `try/catch`.

 ### return value